riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 </template>
 {% endhighlight %}

 Pretty simple, at the bottom of our template we've added HTML that corresponds to a <a href="http://getbootstrap.com/components/#pagination-pager" target="_blank">Bootstrap pager</a>.
-We've got <a href="http://docs.meteor.com/#/full/spacebars" target="_blank">spacebars</a> directives defined for both the class to apply to the previous and next buttons as well as the URL of the buttons.
+We've got <a href="http://docs.meteor.com/#/full/spacebars" target="_blank">spacebar</a> directives defined for both the classes to apply to the previous and next buttons as well as the URL's for the buttons.

 The class directives will disable the buttons where appropriate (i.e. the previous button when on the first page of results), and the URL's correspond to the URL for the next or previous page.

 ###Fake it until you make it
 So our buttons don't do anything yet, let's start out by coming up with a simplified implementation just to get a basic working example, we'll then refactor it to something more appropriate.

-We know in our customers publication we're going to want to do two things:
+We have an existing customers publication which we will need to change, we're going to want to do two things:

 * Restrict the number of records returned.
 * Skip the first "x" records depending on what page is being displayed.